This portlet has nothing to show.

 2011: Invited to participate in Clinton Global Initiative meeting on U.S. Economic Recovery

 We continue to pursue Jane’s vision of a U.S. where country of origin is not a barrier to professional success and where employers understand the global, skilled talent these skilled immigrants represent.
-Over the next five years we intend to grow our impact and visibility on a national scale.

 Our Core Values